derdennis/sort-markdown-footnotes/README.md

 ### Credits

-The whole script is based on the post [Tidying Markdown reference links][2] by Dr. Drang.
+The whole script is based on the post [Tidying Markdown reference links][3] by Dr. Drang.

+Sample text produced by the awesome [Samuel L. Ipsum][4].
 ### Caveats

 Do *not* place footnote reference links at the start of a line, bad things will